Disease/Disorder

 Functional assessment

 Perhaps the most important advantage of MSK US is the ability to assess MSK structures in a dynamic or functional state.
-Real-time MSK US imaging is the only imaging modality currently available to dynamically evaluate soft-tissue structures, thus facilitating the investigation of dynamic processes such as peripheral nerve instability, snapping tendons, or bursae.
-In addition, through “sonopalpation”, the physiatrist can place the probe directly over the point of pain or other complaint and correlate pathologic findings with reproduction of symptoms.
+Real-time MSK US imaging is the only imaging modality currently available to evaluate soft-tissue (and to a certain extent bony surface) structures, thus facilitating the investigation of dynamic processes such as impingement, nerve instability, and snapping tendons or bursae.
+In addition, through “sonopalpation,” the physiatrist can place the probe directly over the point of pain or other complaint and correlate pathologic findings with reproduction of symptoms.
 Abnormalities should be measured using short and long axes, perpendicular to the area of interest.12 Patient positioning for specific examinations may vary depending on the indication, clinical condition, and patient’s age.12

 Imaging